hapax/hapax.github.io/assets/chuzenji.md

 of travel between the eponymous buddhist temple and two waterfalls.

 In a sense, visiting the lake is a particularly vivid lesson

+a residue of better times, the
+80s boom and the liquidity it freed up for domestic tourism, and the asset price bubble of the 90s